Sllambias/DIKU_utilities/README.md

 - Preprocessing pipelines
 - How images are loaded and stored (e.g. loading NIfTI images with SimpleITK and saving them with numpy transposes images)

+And very importantly once data or results based on the scripts are used anywhere: DO NOT CHANGE THEM.
+Instead, if you need to change MyScript.py create MyScriptV2.py.

 #### Data Reportables:
 Include the scripts used to process each dataset along with the order they are applied in.
-For a project using the nnUNet framework this will include:
+For a project using the nnUNet framework this will include a Dataset Conversion script to prepare the data for the nnUNet framework, an Experiment Planner used to determine the preprocessing pipeline to use and save information relevant to the pipeline, and finally the Preprocessor determining the operations carried out in preprocessing.

 - [Dataset Conversion](Example_Scripts/DatasetConversion_FakeTask.py)
 - [Experiment Planner](Example_Scripts/DIKUExperimentPlanner.py)
 - [Preprocessing](Example_Scripts/DIKUPreprocessor.py)

 # Coding Practices
 #### Coding Reportables: